jyooDev/jyooDev/README.md

 ## Hi there, I'm Jinah 👋

-I am a Computer Science and Mathematics student and a DevOps software developer.
+I’m a Computer Science and Mathematics student and a DevOps software developer.

-I am currently:
+### Currently:
 - 🧑‍💻 Interning as a DevOps Research & Engineering Intern.
-- 🤖 Learning Langchain API and building a chatbot.
+- 🤖 Learning the Langchain API and building a chatbot.
-- 🌐 Learning and building full-stack web applications using Django Rest Framework.
+- 🌐 Developing full-stack web applications using Django Rest Framework.
 - 📚 Studying linear algebra and machine learning.

+### I love discussing:
+- Backend development.
+- Development workflow automation in CI/CD pipelines.
+- New findings in open-source tools.

+### Experience with:
+- Java, C#, C, C++, Python.
+- Cloud computing with Docker & Kubernetes.
+- Building CI pipelines with GitHub Actions.
+- C# ASP.NET Core.

 ### 📫 How to reach me